 Many advantages are afforded to children with an involved father during childhood and adolescence.
 Studies have shown that having an active father figure profoundly affects a child’s development.
 Children who share a relationship with their father perform better cognitively and are less likely to commit juvenile crimes.
 A supportive father boosts a child’s self-esteem and confidence.
 High levels of father involvement correlate with sociability and positive behaviors.

-Although the courts have an increased awareness of many fathers’ interest in maintaining half of the parenting responsibility, a significant number of dads do not have the access to their children that they deserve and desire.
-In many cases, it’s a simple matter of not protecting their own rights.
+Although the courts have an increased awareness of Father’s Rights, many dads do not have the access to their children that they deserve and desire.
+In many cases, it is a simple matter of not protecting their rights.

 Florida assumes parentage when a child is born into a marriage.
 Unmarried fathers must assert their rights by legally establishing paternity.
 Once paternity for the child of unmarried parents is established, the court determines time-sharing arrangements, child support, and other aspects of the parenting plan.
 An unmarried father can prove paternity in several ways: